Even if you’ve never previously traded a single stock – there is every chance that you have come across GameStop shares in recent weeks.

 After all, the US video game retailer saw its stocks go from a mere $17 to highs of $483 in less than one month of trading.

 This was all facilitated by a group of Reddit users who collectively agreed to buy GameStop shares in their droves – subsequently resulting in peak gains of over 2,700% in January 2021 alone.

 In this guide, we show you how to buy GameStop shares online in the UK.
-We also give you a full and frank breakdown of what risks to consider before investing in this stock, and which UK brokers allow you to make a purchase in the easiest and most cost-effective way.
+We also give you a full and frank breakdown of what risks to consider before investing in this stock and how the stock has performed.

 Step 1: Find a UK Stock App that Lists GameStop Shares UK

 As you might know, Gamestop is a US-based company that is listed on the New York Stock Exchange (NYSE).

 As such, not only do you need to find a UK stock broker that gives you access to US shares, but one that doesn’t charge a premium.

 After all, most UK share dealing sites charge both a commission and FX mark-up when you look to buy international assets.

 With this in mind, below you will find a small selection of UK trading apps that allow you to buy GameStop shares in a low-cost manner.

 1. eToro – Buy GameStop Stocks UK with 0% Commission